numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

-.. [#] Using the quality indicator value of the *true* Pareto set might not be desirable, because the set contains an infinite number of solutions, which is neither a possible nor a desirable goal to aspire in practice.
+.. [#] Using the quality indicator value of the *true* Pareto set might not be desirable, because the set contains an infinite number of solutions, which is neither a possible nor a desirable goal to aspire to in practice.

 .. [#] Amongst others, we run versions of NSGA-II [DEB2002]_ via Matlab's ``gamultiobj`` function__, SMS-EMOA [BEU2007]_, MOEA/D [ZHA2007]_,